bobabots253/bobadocs/docs/electronics/sensors.md

 - [Encoders Info](https://www.anaheimautomation.com/manuals/forms/encoder-guide.php)
 - [Magnetic VS Optical Encoders](https://www.dynapar.com/technology/optical-encoders/)

-### Hall Effect Sensor
+### Hall Effect Sensors

-A Hall effect sensor is a type of sensor that measures magnetism.
+A hall effect sensor is a type of sensor that measures magnetism.
 Electricity is moved through a semi-conductive material, such as silicon, in a straight line.
 When a magnetic field is introduced, the electrons moving through the material deviate from their straight line and move to a positive or negative pole (beling attracted or repelled) on the material.
 The changes in voltage that come from the new curved electricity path is then measured.

 ![Hall Effect Principles](../assets/images/sensors/hall_effect_principles.gif)